-The students have to undergo industrial training for a period as specified in the curriculum during summer / winter vacation.
+Internship is mandatory for all branches of study.
+Assessment and grading will be as per clause 4.2.
+The students have to mandatorily undergo industrial training for a period as specified in the curriculum during summer / winter vacation.
 In this case the training has to be undergone continuously for the entire period.
 The students may undergo internship at Research organizations / Universities (after due approval from the Department Consultative Committee - DCC) for the period prescribed in the curriculum during summer /winter vacation, in lieu of industrial training.
+A student will earn 1 or 2 or 3 credits for an internship of continuous 2 or 4 or 6 weeks respectively.